Domino2357/autoVaxAppointment/README.md

 I did not write geckodriver.exe!
 I don't think anyone would have truly believed it, but nethertheless.
 All the credit belongs to: https://github.com/mozilla/geckodriver/releases.
 This code project is therefore licensed under the Mozilla Public License! https://www.mozilla.org/en-US/MPL/2.0/

-Also, if you are a developer, I apologize for this sometimes very verbouse READ.md, it is intended for people with a more rudimentary knowledge in Coding.
+Also, if you are a developer, I apologize for this sometimes very verbose READ.md, it is intended for people with a more rudimentary knowledge in Coding.

 ## Purpose
 This little script is an inspiration to automate the laborious appointment-making-process for vaccinations against COVID19 in Germany.
 It should work fine for the Bundesland "Niedersachsen".
 For other region outside Niedersachsen you will need a different code since every Bundesland seems to have its own website.